masurp/VU_CADC/tutorials/R_basics_introduction.md

 ### Subsetting, adding and modifying data

-**Exercise:** With the selection techniques you already learned how to create a subset of the data.
+*Exercise 1:* With the selection techniques you already learned how to create a subset of the data.
 Try to subset the data so that only participants in the condition “E” are included.
 Assign this subset to a new name.
 Create a second subset in which only the variables *id*,